Siege of St. Augustine (1740)

 The siege of St. Augustine was a military engagement that took place during June–July 1740.
-It involved a British attack on the city of St Augustine in Spanish Florida and was a part of the much larger conflict known as the War of Jenkins' Ear.
+It involved a British attack on the city of St. Augustine in Spanish Florida and was a part of the much larger conflict known as the War of Jenkins' Ear.

 Background

 In September 1739, King George II sent orders to Governor James Oglethorpe of the colony of Georgia "to annoy the Subjects of Spain in the best manner" possible.
 To pursue these orders, Oglethorpe encouraged his Creek allies to begin attacking Spaniards and Florida Indians.
 On November 13, a group of Spaniards landed on Amelia Island and killed two British soldiers.
-In response, Oglethorpe began a punitive campaign with a mixed force of British regulars (the 42nd Regiment of Foot), colonial militia from the Province of Georgia and the Carolinas, and Native American Creek, Chickasaw, and Uchees.
+In response, Oglethorpe began a punitive campaign with a mixed force of British regulars (the 42nd Regiment of Foot), colonial militia from the Province of Georgia and the Carolinas, and Native American Creek, Chickasaw, Shawnee and Uchees.
 The campaign began in December 1739, and by January Oglethorpe was raiding Spanish forts west of St. Augustine.
 In May 1740, Oglethorpe undertook an expedition to capture St. Augustine itself.
 In support of that objective, Oglethorpe first captured Fort San Diego, Fort Picolotta, Fort San Francisco de Pupo, and Fort Mose, the first free black settlement in America.